Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

 <h2>Is my app secure?</h2>

 <p>Well, it depends.
 If you are the only person working on it, then you are safe.
-But if you aren't, then your session secret is available to other people, which makes your app vulnerable to <a href="http://robertheaton.com/2013/07/22/how-to-hack-a-rails-app-using-its-secret-token/">carefully crafted attacks</a> and you should exclude it from your code repository.
+But if you aren't, then your session secret is available to other people, which makes your app vulnerable to <a href="http://robertheaton.com/2013/07/22/how-to-hack-a-rails-app-using-its-secret-token/" target="_blank">carefully crafted attacks</a> and you should exclude it from your code repository.
 Initialize git repository in your application:</p>

 ``` bash
 git init